 Data is the coin of the modern business realm.
 It’s created entirely new industries and transformed the way companies of all sizes, in every industry operate.
 But along with the possibilities the explosion of data brings, it’s also creating a litany of new and complex challenges for IT, security, and privacy professionals around protecting it throughout its lifecycle and across ever-growing IT ecosystems.

 Today’s businesses own extensive IT landscapes and ever-expanding perimeters spread data to the farthest reaches of the business footprint, across on-prem and cloud platforms, and in a variety of formats.
-The sheer volume of data — not to mention its disparate and widespread nature — makes effectively locating it, properly classifying it according to its sensitivity level, then taking steps to protect it using conventional means and methods nearly impossible.
+The sheer volume of data — not to mention its disparate and widespread nature — makes effectively locating it, properly classifying it according to its sensitivity level, and implementing an information protection strategy using conventional means and methods nearly impossible.

-Add to it the rise of privacy regulations like GDPR, CCPA, and HIPAA (among multitudes of others) and the demand for a robust approach to minimizing the risk of costly, brand-damaging breaches and violations is pushing many organizations to reevaluate their approaches to preserving the privacy and security of sensitive data.
+Add to it the rise of privacy regulations like the GDPR, CCPA, and HIPAA (among multitudes of others) and the demand for a robust approach to minimizing the risk of costly, brand-damaging breaches and violations, many organizations are reevaluating their approaches to preserving the privacy and security of sensitive data.

 Traditionally, enterprises have often relied on vendor-supplied information protection tools.
 Microsoft, for example, offers Microsoft Information Protection (MIP) and Azure Information Protection (AIP) to label and classify data within the Microsoft and Azure environment.
 But today’s enterprises are increasingly adopting a multicloud business strategy and spending as much as 35% more annually on private and public cloud options than in the past.

-And, given that their data will naturally end up living in one or more of those platforms at any given time, organizations are now seeking vendor-agnostic solutions to help them gain visibility and transparency into their data across systems, platforms, and environments.
+And, given that their data will naturally end up living in one or more of those platforms at any given time, organizations need a data-centric approach to protection.
+They’re now seeking vendor-agnostic solutions to help them gain visibility and transparency into their data across systems, platforms, and environments.

 Pretty much every organization is aware of the need to protect data, but there are many obstacles preventing them from implementing a full data governance program.
 In particular, they tend to struggle with how to prioritize data protection, how to provide coverage for an ever-expanding data universe, and how best to deal with the complexities of structured, unstructured, and semi-structured or synthetic data.